How much will you need to retire?

 - How much money will I need to save in advance to deliver that income level?

 Although this varies between households, some general rules will apply.
-While many individuals and couples still have some final salary pension to add into the pot, perhaps from a previous job, there's usually an element of building up a defined contribution (DC) pension fund big enough to last you your whole retirement.
+While many people have some final salary pension to add into the pot, perhaps from a previous job, you'll likely need a defined contribution (DC) pension fund big enough to last you your whole retirement.

-The common perception is that you’ll need between half and two thirds of your final salaried income levels as a household, after tax, to maintain your lifestyle once you retire.
-It is less than 100% as you might have paid off the mortgage, will no longer be bringing up children and won’t face the cost of commuting.
+The common perception is that you’ll need between half and two thirds of the final salary you had when you were working, after tax, to maintain your lifestyle once you retire.

 How much do people spend in retirement?

-Our retired member households spent a shade under £2,000 a month, or around £24,000 a year, on average when we carried out research at the end of 2015.
+Households spent a shade under £2,200 a month, or around £26,000 a year, on average when we carried out research at the start of 2017.

-Retirees in our survey spent £2,000 a month per household
+Retirees in our survey spent around £2,200 a month per household

-This covers all the basic areas of expenditure and relative luxuries such as holidays, hobbies and eating out.
+This covers all the basic areas of expenditure and some luxuries, such as European holidays, hobbies and eating out.
 Aiming for this level of income will provide a good platform for your retirement.

-Travelling and holidays are a very important part of retirement for our members, with the 65-74s and those 75+ spending nearly £4,500 a year on this part of their life.
-This dispels the notion that people travel in the early part of retirement before becoming less adventurous in their later years.
+Travelling and holidays are a very important part of retirement for our members, with people spending nearly £4,500 a year on this part of their life.

 Priorities change slightly as you move through your retirement years.
-Our members tend to spend relatively less on food/drink, housing payments and recreation as they get older, but there is increased spending on utility bills, health and insurance premiums.
+Our members tend to spend relatively less on food and drink, housing payments and recreation as they get older, but more on utility bills, health and insurance premiums.

 How much money will you need in your total pension pot?